Do I Need Additional Medical Malpractice Insurance For Telemedicine?

 The Center For Connected Health Policy recommends providers evaluate the need for policies that cover electronic security issues like data breaches– if this is not already covered in your malpractice policy.
 These policies are not required to practice telemedicine, but they do add an additional layer of protection for the best telemedicine companies.

-In general, malpractice insurance is rarely a hurdle for providers who want to add telemedicine to their practices.
+When it comes to telemedicine, malpractice insurance is rarely a hurdle for providers who want to add telemedicine to their practices.
 Virtual-only practices may require additional coverage in some instances, but premium increases otherwise are rare.
 By working with a platform partner like Mend, you can ensure that you meet all of the technological requirements to satisfy your malpractice coverage’s requirements, and you can quickly be on your way to a successful telemedicine implementation!